 Water damage is an enormous, life-changing problem many residents face every rainy or snowy season.
 Temperature changes affect various materials and parts of your home, possibly weakening your roofing materials or damaged underlayment.
 To avoid huge water damage problems in the future, here is everything you need to know about them.

 Rainwater isn’t the idealistically clean and pristine water that hits your roofs and enters your gutter system.
 Instead, it can have bacteria, chemicals, sediments, and other factors that can pollute and damage your home.
 Learn more about them below.

 Blackwater has been contaminated with human or animal waste.
 Its name comes from its dark color that has an unpleasant odor.
-The source of the black water can be sewage, spills, or any liquid that is contaminated with the material.
-Unfortunately, black water is as common as acid rain which can damage your property and health.
+The source of the black water can be sewage, spills, or any liquid that is contaminated with material.
+Unfortunately, black water is as common as acid rain that can damage your property and health.